rubys/wunderbar/README.md

 Optional dependencies:
 ---

+The following gems are needed based on what functions you use:

+* `em-websocket' is required by `wunderbar/websocket`
+* `kramdown' is required by `wunderbar/markdown`
+* `ruby2js' adds support for scripts written as blocks
+* `sourcify' is required by `wunderbar/opal`

+The following gems are required by extensions of the same name:

+* `coderay` - syntax highlighting
+* `opal` - ruby to javascript compiler
+* `rack` - webserver interface
+* `rails` - web application framework
+* `sinatra` - DSL for creating web applications

 The following gems, if installed, will produce cleaner and prettier output:

 * `nokogiri` cleans up HTML fragments inserted via `<<`
 * `escape` prettier quoting of `system` commands
+* `sanitize` will remove unsafe markup from tainted input

 Related efforts:
 ---